 Federal crimes are taken seriously—even misdemeanors.
 If you are charged with a federal crime, you are unlikely to get leniency from the judge without an excellent federal defense.
 That’s why it’s no surprise that federal sentencing guidelines can be some of the harshest, and federal crimes can carry much longer sentences than their Ohio state counterparts.
-For example, the maximum sentence for selling cocaine in Ohio courts is a fine of up to $20,000 and 11 years in prison, while the maximum federal sentence is a fine of up to $10 million and life in federal prison.
+For example, the maximum sentence for selling cocaine in Ohio courts is a fine of up to $20,000 and 11 years in prison.
+The maximum federal sentence is a fine of up to $10 million and life in federal prison.

 If you are accused of any federal crime, you need to take the charges seriously.
 With harsh federal sentences, you can face up to millions of dollars in fines and decades in federal prison.
-Although federal judges do not have to stick to the sentencing guidelines, they usually do, which means that you are facing a very harsh punishment.
+Although federal judges do not have to stick to the sentencing guidelines, they usually do, which means that you are facing very harsh punishment.

 At Luftman, Heck & Associates, our Columbus federal defense attorneys have extensive experience representing clients on a wide range of charges at the federal level, especially drug offenses and conspiracy charges.
 Federal crimes require a specific skill set beyond what is required for local Columbus cases.
-With ten years of federal litigation experience under our belt, we have it.
+With ten years of federal litigation experience under our belt, we have that experience.

-If you have been charged with a federal crime, you’re probably wondering what your options are.
-The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling these types of cases and winning optimal outcomes for our clients.
-Call Ohio federal crime lawyer Chase Mallory today for a free consultation.
-To contact him or another criminal defense attorney, call us at or email us via email@example.com today.
+If you have been charged with a federal crime, you’re probably wondering about your options.
+The Ohio federal lawyers at Luftman, Heck & Associates have years of experience handling these cases and winning optimal outcomes for our clients.
+Reach out to us for a free consultation at (614) 304-3402 or email us via email@example.com today.